Summer Study Abroad

 General Overview

-This is a language and culture program in which all participants will earn six hours of Spanish language and culture credit hours at the 100, 200 or 300*, in addition to three credit hours of an economics class on the Economics of the European Union.
-Students will visit the most significant sites and museums in Spain and will be introduced to the history, traditions, culture, and economy of Spain.
-In addition to classroom instruction, courses will include visits to the NATO Office and the European Commission Representative Office in Madrid, the Military Museum in Toledo, the Prado Museum, the Reina Sofia Museum, and the Royal Palace in Madrid, among other sites.
-Students will be able to experience the cultural diversity of Madrid, Toledo, Seville, Granada, and Barcelona.
+This is a language and culture program in which all participants will earn six hours of Spanish language and culture credit hours at the 100, 200 or 300*.
+Students will visit the most significant sites and museums in Spain and will be introduced to the history, traditions, and culture of Spain.
+In addition to classroom instruction, courses will include visits to the Prado Museum, the Reina Sofia Museum, and the Royal Palace in Madrid, among other sites.
+Students will have the opportunity to experience the rich culture, architecture, and history of Alcalá de Henares, Madrid, Toledo, Consuegra, El Escorial, and Barcelona.

 Eligibility